 The closest thing to a next-gen Souls game, Demon’s Souls, is a complete remake of the PS3 classic of the same name.
 It’s a beautiful, challenging experience that is probably the most persuasive of all the PS5 exclusives when choosing a console.

 At the time of writing, there are few better reasons to own a next-gen console.
 Period.

 Far more charming than anyone could have imagined, and a real people pleaser to boot.
 Astro’s Playroom is the perfect game to demonstrate what the PlayStation 5 is capable of – particularly the innovative DualSense controller, which really gets a workout.

 The cute platformer comes preinstalled on every PS5.

 Destruction AllStars was Sony’s attempt to get in on the fast, competitive, online-focused game market that Fortnite has made its own.
 It wasn’t entirely successful.

 Nonetheless, the game provides adrenaline-fuelled action with larger than life characters.
 A game for anyone that thinks NASCAR isn’t full of enough destruction.

 Returnal is a title I’ve had my eye on for quite a while.
-It’s a roguelike third-person shooter that incorporates elements of psychological horror and sci-fi.
+It’s a roguelike third-person shooter that incorporates psychological horror and sci-fi elements.
 You take control of Selene, an astronaut in search of distant alien civilisations who crash lands on an unidentified alien planet.
 Isolated and alone, it’s up to you to figure out how to get back to safety.